Washington County Fair Association Website

 - All 4-H members will be invited to share their educational presentations at the county-wide Communication Event the week before the county fair.
 This is an optional activity to showcase their public speaking skills and be evaluated by a judge.
 Each age division (juniors, intermediates, seniors) has its own judges who provide feedback and selects a few to represent Washington County 4-H at the next level of competition - at the Iowa State Fair.
 Youth who want to participate must pre-register for the county Communications Event through Fair Entry which opens in June.
 Stay tuned for registration details that come out in June.

-- You can read more about educational presentations and other communication events at the Washington County Fair in the fair book starting on page 90.
-Keep in mind this is still the 2022 fair book posted online but will be a great resource to answer questions for you while we are still finalizing the 2023 book.
+- You can read more about educational presentations and other communication events at the Washington County Fair in the fair book.

 - Amy Green, the 4-H Coordinator, is happy to provide feedback if you want to practice or brainstorm with her.
 You can set this up by email to amygreen@iastate.edu We look forward to you making your best better through public speaking!